LifeStation Medical Alert Cost and Pricing

-Like the At Home system, In-Home No Landline is designed for in-home use, though it's a bit of a price jump from the landline system, starting at $32.95 per month.
+The In-Home No Landline system is designed for in-home use for seniors without a landline, starting at $32.95 per month.
 This system is priced similarly to other cellular options, though it may be a few bucks more than some budget-friendly options.
-For comparison, Bay Alarm Medical's monthly prices start at $29.95 for a cellular in-home system, while MobileHelp’s prices start at $19.95 per month.
+For comparison, Bay Alarm Medical’s monthly prices start at $29.95 for a cellular in-home system, while MobileHelp’s prices start at $19.95 per month.

-This system uses an AT&T cellular connection1 and can be placed anywhere in the home, making it more flexible than the landline system.
-If you don't have a phone jack near an outlet, this is the fix.
-Plus, it has a coverage range up to 600 feet, which is slightly larger than the landline system's range, making it the best option for bigger homes.
-We'd recommend this system for those who don't have a landline.
-Otherwise, go with the At Home model to save $10 per month.
+This system uses an AT&T cellular connection1 and can be placed anywhere in the home, making it more flexible than a landline system.
+Plus, it has a range of up to 600 feet, making it suitable for bigger homes.
+We’d recommend this system for those who spend a good amount of time at home and live in an area with reliable cellular service.

 Sidekick is LifeStation’s first mobile system, starting at $37.95 per month.
 This is comparable to other mobile systems on the market, which can cost $30 to $45 per month.
 Sidekick is an all-in-one mobile pendant with a built-in two-way speaker and help button.
 It’s equipped with GPS, Wi-Fi, and AT&T cellular coverage, so you can take it everywhere you go.
 As long as you’re in an area with reliable AT&T service, you’ll be covered.
 Sidekick’s battery lasts five days, perfect for those who have a hard time remembering to charge devices every day.
 You won’t have to worry about a dead battery, because the system will give you an audible alert when it’s time to charge it.